Health Savings Account

 - CANNOT be enrolled in Medicare or be collecting Social Security benefits.
 It is recommended that employees who are returning from retirement consult with their financial advisor regarding implications of dis-enrolling from Medicare in order to be eligible for the HSA, as they will not be able to collect Social Security benefits unless they are enrolled in Medicare.
 Once an individual dis-enrolls from Medicare, that person is able to contribute to the HSA.

-- CANNOT be enrolled in another health plan
+- CANNOT be enrolled in another health plan.

-- CANNOT have a J1 Visa - J1 Visa holders are eligible for the PPO plan only
+- CANNOT have a J1 Visa - J1 Visa holders are eligible for the PPO plan only.

 Due to IRS regulations governing HSA plans, PPO Savings Plan members are not eligible to enroll in the Health Care Flexible Spending Account (FSA).
 If an employee currently has money in a Health Care FSA—either through themselves or through a spouse who has elected the PPO Savings Plan—that person must use all of the money in the account before enrolling in the PPO Savings Plan.
-An FSA that has had a contribution added within 90 days of opening is considered an active account.

 Paying for Medical Expenses with the HSA